FunnyWolf/Viper/docs/en/guide/openai_api.md

 # OPENAI API

-The smart assistant depends on OpenAI's API.
-Please configure the API_key before use.
+The intelligent assistant relies on OpenAI's API.
+Please configure the `api_key` before use.

 ### easy/reasoning/function_calling

-Multiple configurations can be added, each configuration meets different functional requirements, such as o3-mini, deepseek-r1, etc., select the reasoning tag. gpt-4o-mini, qwen-turbo, etc., select the easy, function_calling tag.
-This will achieve a balance of cost/effect/speed.
+You can add multiple configurations, each meeting different functional requirements.
+For example, for models like o3-mini and deepseek-r1, select the `reasoning` tag.
+For models like gpt-4o-mini and qwen-turbo, select the `easy` and `function_calling` tags.
+This way, you can achieve a balance among cost, effectiveness, and speed.